-Both Lasso and the Bayesian procedures come with strong theoretical gurantees for estimation, prediction and variable selection.
-Lasso and Horseshoe possess oracle properties - risk attainable only under some knowledge about the underlying model.
+Both Lasso and horseshoe procedures come with strong theoretical guarantees for estimation, prediction and variable selection.
+Both procedures possess asymptotic oracle properties, i.e. identify the true non-zero coefficients as well as achieve the optimal estimation rate.
 The behavior of the Lasso estimator in terms of the risk properties has been studied in depth and has resulted in many methods aiming to improve certain features (see Table \ref{tab:lasso:ext}).
-Horseshoe has been shown to achieve oracle properties in variable selection \citep{datta2013asymptotic} and near-minimaxity in estimation \citep{van2017adaptive} and improved prediction performance \citep{bhadra2016prediction}, although theoretical studies of the horseshoe is still an active area.
+On the other hand, horseshoe and other global-local priors have been shown to achieve optimality in variable selection, estimation and prediction, that we review in \S \ref{sec:stat-prop}, although theoretical studies of the continuous shrinkage priors is still an active area.

-The rest of the paper is organized as follows: Section 2 provides some historical background for the normal means (a.k.a the Gaussian compound decision problem) and the Gaussian linear regression problems.
-Section 3 provides the link between regularization and an optimization perspective viewed through a probabilistic Bayesian lens.
-Section 4 compares and contrasts the Lasso and the horseshoe method and we provide discussion and directions for future work in Section 5.
+The rest of the paper is organized as follows: Section \ref{sec:2} provides historical background for the normal means (a.k.a the Gaussian compound decision problem) and the sparse regression problems.
+Section \ref{sec:3} provides the link between regularization and optimization perspectives viewed through a probabilistic Bayesian lens.
+Section \ref{sec:stat-prop} compares and contrasts the statistical risk properties of Lasso and the horseshoe prior.
+Sections \ref{sec:5} and \ref{sec:horse-comp} discuss the issues of hyper-parameter selection and computational strategies.
+Section \ref{sec:simulation} provides two simulation experiments comparing the horseshoe prior with penalized regression methods for linear model and logistic regression with varying degree of dependence between predictors.
+We discuss applications of Lasso and the horseshoe in Section \ref{sec:app-ext} and provide directions for future work in Section \ref{sec:9}.